MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-crossplat-credentials.md

 ::: moniker-end

-This topic describes the credentials required to install, maintain, upgrade, and uninstall agents on a UNIX or Linux computer.
+This article describes the credentials required to install, maintain, upgrade, and uninstall agents on a UNIX or Linux computer.

 In Operations Manager, the management server uses two protocols to communicate with the UNIX or Linux computer: